buiquanghuy23103/note-to-myself/README.md

 # Experiences and notes during my programming career

 ## Thinking

 * If you are stuck, rest.
 * Always hard code and brute force first.
 Never generalize too soon, never optimize too soon.
 * If you feel your solution is complicated, it means that your solution is wrong.
+* Whenever you want to manipulate (find, judge, extract, edit) patterns in a string, use [regex](https://github.com/ziishaned/learn-regex).
+Test your regex using this [tool](https://regex101.com/r/dmRygT/1).

 ## Javascript

+* At least, learn Javascript properly in [here](https://www.javascript.express).
+* When possible, use pure javascript instead of libraries: you understand the code 100% => easy to fix bug and make improvements.
 * Use [lodash](https://lodash.com/docs/4.17.15) to manipulate arrays and collections
 * Spread operator cannot fully copy nested arrays or nested objects.
 Follow this [instruction](https://stackoverflow.com/questions/122102/what-is-the-most-efficient-way-to-deep-clone-an-object-in-javascript) for deep cloning.
 * Here is how to update an object in an array by ID